 The firm’s workshop is in the Bairro Alto Store at Travessa da Espera, 8 – 14.

-Also have a shop in Estoril at Arcadas do Parque, Avenida Clotilde 52, Estoril.
+They also have a shop in Estoril at Arcadas do Parque, Avenida Clotilde 52, Estoril.

-Chapelaria Azevedo Rua – Haberdasher
+Chapelaria Azevedo Rua – family-owned haberdasher

 Founded in 1886, Chapelaria Azevedo Rua is a maker of fine hats, umbrellas, and walking sticks.
 Located at Praça D. Pedro IV, 69 (Rossio Square)

 The family-owned business has seen five generations of hat-makers.